MarsGoatz/ruby-update-hosts/readme.md

 - [Steven Black Python Hosts Scripts](https://github.com/StevenBlack/hosts)
 - [Mitchell Krogza Ultiamte Hosts Scripts](https://github.com/mitchellkrogza/Ultimate.Hosts.Blacklist)

-In favor of the above two amazing scripts, I development of this repo will be slow and not that active.
+In favor of the above two amazing scripts, the development of this repo will be slow and not that active.

 To run the script
 - Go to main folder